mzazon/awesome-cloud-projects/azure/fleet-tracking-geospatial-analytics/fleet-tracking-geospatial-analytics.md

    echo "✅ Azure Maps configured for visualization"
    ```

+   The Maps account uses S0 pricing tier which includes 250,000 free transactions per month, suitable for development and testing.
+The geofence container stores polygon definitions that can be referenced by the Stream Analytics query for spatial operations.

 4. **Create Stream Analytics Job with Geospatial Query**:

    Azure Stream Analytics provides real-time analytics on streaming data with built-in geospatial functions.
 These functions enable complex spatial operations like point-in-polygon checks for geofencing, distance calculations for proximity alerts, and route deviation detection—all executed in real-time on streaming data.